lvinyard/AppointmentScheduler/README.txt

 ##LAMBDA
 The Lambda expressions are commented in the java docs.
-You will find them in ReportingController.java and ModifyCustomer.java
+You will find them in ReportingController.java and ModifyCustomer.java **Revised 2/20/23: Added an additional Lamdba function that is different than the above two.
+This new function can be found in the helper.Alerts.java file.
+Javadocs have been updated.

 ##How to Run application
 1. Extract folder from Zip file